-• SE# - Consolidated Report of the SE
+SE# - Consolidated Report of the SE

 All SYND leaders will jointly convert all the SYND and RG Post-RRs into a consolidated, concise, focused report (max.10 pages along with an Executive Summary) in the format of an IRP using APA style.
-The joint team may like to co-opt any RG leader or a member of any SYND/RG, in consultation with the Sponsor Faculty Member/CI, for this purpose.
-The Consolidated Report must read like one whole document, highlighting the critical, innovative, and value additive contributions made by all groups, and shall not be a patchwork of all reports.
-Quality reports will be shared with NSPP/stakeholders.
+The joint team may like to co-opt any RG leader or a member of any

+SYND/RG, in consultation with the Sponsor Faculty Member/CI, for this purpose.

+The Consolidated Report must read like a policy paper, highlighting the critical, innovative, and value additive contributions made by all groups, and shall not be a patchwork of all reports.
+Quality Paper/Consolidated Reports will be shared with NSPP/stakeholders.